Tihamer54/MIM/README.md

 It discovered prime numbers and Goldbach's conjecture.
 But it depended on the random intersections of LISP functions with mathematical ideas that Lenat pruned and renamed.
 IMHO, AM relied too much on human evolutinary selection *after* replication and mutation.
 What MIM is trying to explore is whether early intervention by a Software Engineer can make the mutation smarter.

-The toy problem it explores is: Why is a number interesting?
+The toy problem it explores is: Why is a number on a digital clock is interesting?
-More generally, what kind of abstract representation of numbers and exhaustive search of a rule characterization n-space is needed in order for a program to find things like the taxicab number 1729 = Ta(2) = 1^3 + 12^3 = 9^3 + 10^3.
+More generally, what kind of abstract representation of numbers and expressions can be used in an exhaustive search of a rule characterization n-space for a program to find things like the taxicab number 1729 = Ta(2) = 1^3 + 12^3 = 9^3 + 10^3?

+At this point, the getMetaRules() function can generate three different types of rules:
+1. singles (e.g the four-digit number isPrime(), or isPerfectCube().)
+2. both (e.g. both the hours and the minutes are true for the same function such as isPrime(), or isPerfectCube())
+3. hoursminutes (e.g. hoursOrMinutes operation [1-12] == minutesOrHours; e.g. (hours * 3 == minutes).)

 There are lots of exploratory code in other areas in this project, but the important classes are MainRunner and TimeLord.